oh-my-fish/oh-my-fish/themes/fishy-drupal/README.md

 * Shows the present working directory, abbreviated (default fish style)
 * Shows the active git branch, if any
 * Shows the active drush site alias, if any
-* Shows yello ✗ if the current git directory is "dirty"
+* Shows yellow ✗ if the current git directory is "dirty"